Planning Your Event

 All other available sites can be found at www.marblearchcavesgeopark.com

-Thereafter, you need to complete the Events Notification Form to apply for and be granted permission to use Council Outdoor property, before your event can take place.
-The decision to grant permission may involve Estates, Licensing, Events or Parks section of the Council.
+Thereafter, you need to complete the Events Notification Form (ENF) to apply for and be granted permission to use Council Outdoor property, before your event can take place.
+The decision to grant permission will involve service areas: Events Team, Operations and Estates, Licensing and Parks sections of the Council